Backspace44/Proiect-PAOJ/README.md

 ### Service Layer
 - **TicketingService**: Coordinates operations and business logic

+### Utilitary Classes
+- **DataInitializer**: Initializes a set of predefined information for the purpose of demonstration/testing
+- **DemoOperations**: Runs a test with additional prints in order to showcase a normal output and working of the project

 ### Entry Point
 - **Main**: Initializes the system and demonstrates key functionalities